Back to Blog

 Why FitComrade is the better choice now:

-• Modern, fast interface — Drag-and-drop beats form-based workflows
+• Modern, fast interface — Beats form-based workflows

-• Affordable unlimited pricing — $1/mo for 3 months, then $30/mo for unlimited clients
+• Affordable unlimited pricing — Start free, then your first paid month is $1, then $30/mo for unlimited clients

 • Client gamification — Motivate clients with streaks, ratings, and visual progress